szajakubiak/mairq/README.md

 * L80-M39 GPS module (UART) to determine localization and time of the measurement
 * MPU-6050 accelerometer (I2C) to detect when carrier on which device is mounted is stationary
 * LoRa radio module operating at 433 MHz (SPI)
-* Step-up converter to generate 5 V power supply from battery for SPS30
+* Step-up converter to generate 5 V power supply from the battery to power the SPS30
 * Servo to open inlets and outlets to the case
 * Fan to circulate air inside the case
 * Raspberry Pi or Wi-Fi capable microcontroller for data reception

 ## Raspberry Pi setup
-1. Start with a fresh installation of the Raspberr Pi OS Lite with SSH connection turned on.
+1. Start with a fresh installation of the Raspberr Pi OS Lite with SSH connection enabled.

-2. Activate SPI interface using:
+2. Activate SPI interface:
 ``` bash
 raspi-config
 ```